Brain Injuries in Charlotte

 Let us Help You Seek Brain Injury Compensation

 It is challenging to calculate the amount of compensation you deserve following a TBI.
 That is why we recommend working with an experienced brain injury lawyer to calculate your economic losses and to place an appropriate value on your non-economic damages.
-At Randall & Stump, PLLC, we have years of experience helping individuals and families receive appropriate compensation after suffering catastrophic injuries.
+At Randall & Stump, Criminal Defense Attorneys, we have years of experience helping individuals and families receive appropriate compensation after suffering catastrophic injuries.
 We will fight for you to receive compensation for your:

 - Past, current, and future medical expenses